A smart man recently asked me, "Why does Stelarc

 Stelarc is the name (his last and first names conjoined) of an Australian artist who has been making performances that involve technological extensions to and experiments on his body since the 1960s.
 His most famous project is the as-yet-unfinished ear-on-arm, but he's done many others, including throwing the products of his and a fellow artist's liposuction into a robot-like blender for a gallery installation and being suspended by his skin 25 times.

 I've never seen any of Stelarc's work in person—except when I sat down to do this interview with him.
-Meaning: I've seen the arm.
+Meaning: I've seen the arm-ear.

-It was hidden under a black jacket (DO NOT HIDE YOUR ARM-EAR UNDER A BUSHEL!), so I asked to see it, which felt slightly dirty.
+It was hidden under a black jacket (DO NOT HIDE YOUR ARM-EAR UNDER A BUSHEL!), so I asked to see it.
 It looked like it looks in the photographs with one important distinction: the two large scars near it.
 They produced in me that queasy-stomach feeling that makes me uncomfortable in my own body out of something like extreme empathy.

 For me that was the best part, so I tried to ask him about queasiness.
 I tried to ask him slightly more personal and loosening questions.
 (Is your body completely covered in scars under there?
-What are you going to do with your body when it stops living?)
-He's an academic and has quite a set script, which I don't mind too much—but when I asked questions that went further, I didn't get too far.
-I left with the impression that Stelarc is a lovely person of great intellect, but perhaps more Cartesian than he'd want to let on.
-A great artist?
-I'm not yet convinced.
+What are you going to do with your sculpture of a body when it stops living?)
+I didn't get too far, but listen in here